warte67/SDOM/docs/progress.md

 - Verify Label / IDisplayObject constructor default merging (Label::Label(sol::table&)).
 - Add a short migration note in the changelog describing the rename and any Lua compatibility considerations.
 - Label and IDisplayObject Constructor Defaults should include IDisplayObject defaults and the InitStruct defaults.
 Verify and Fix.
 Pattern may be within the Label::Label(sol::table& config)
+- **Comment blocks** in the code are a great way to track progress and ensure completeness.

 ---

-**Comment blocks** in the code are a great way to track progress and ensure completeness.

-Let me know when you’re ready to start tomorrow, and I’ll help with patches, audits, or migration scripts.